Teaching of Virtue

 STEP 1: Introduction

-Example: "I'm going to play a short video on the topic of disordered passions.
+Example: "I'm going to play a short video on the topic of cultivating faith.
 After the video, I have some questions to gather your thoughts and get the discussion started.
 We’ll then wrap up with a closing prayer."

 STEP 2: Watch Video (or listen)